Anybody else like me, and not very enthusiastic about romance in general? If so, I have some non-romantic Valentine’s Day ideas for you…

 My husband is lucky, because he’s not like that either.
 Both of us prefer a non-romantic Valentine’s Day.

 So I just get a simple blank card and write “I love you” in it.
 Simple.
 But authentic.
+For me.

 Neither of us enjoy anything traditionally romantic, so we’ll usually end-up doing something we both enjoy instead.
 Some non-romantic Valentine’s Day ideas that we’ll consider this year…